What Every Company Needs to Know About Shipping Refunds

 There’s a timing obligation on both sides.
 You have only 15 days to file a claim for a service delivery failure refund.
 And there’s no hard feelings when you do file these claims.
 After all, major carriers like FedEx and UPS offer on-time delivery guarantees as a way to earn your business.
 They realize that they’re representing your brand during the post-purchase customer experience.
 Their inability to deliver a package when they say so becomes a broken promise you make to a customer.

 Even so, FedEx and UPS aren’t going to own up to missed delivery times.
 Will you?
 You’re likely too busy fulfilling orders for today’s customers to have the time or resources to audit completed deliveries.
 Your shipping carriers are counting on this.

 You’re entitled to a refund that could go right to your company’s bottom line, but you probably won’t pursue it because it means auditing every shipment you make.
 If you are entitled to a refund, you’ll have to handle the claim and paperwork.

 When does it start to be worth your while?

-It’s going to depend on the number of shipments you make and the revenue it represents.
+It’s going to depend on the amount of shipments you make and the revenue it represents.
 Entrepreneur magazine recommends that if your business generates more than $100,000 in annual revenues, you may be doing enough shipping to see the benefit of partnering with an organization that can help you identify and recover this source of revenue.

 It shouldn’t come as a surprise that there is a growing number of companies that specialize in this recovery service.
 Entrepreneur magazine suggests that you closely evaluate each one and think of them as an extension of your own company – much the same way your shippers are, because you provide them with customer information too.